mikinakajima/MeltScalingLaw/README.md

 magma ocean depth and pressure for a global magma ocean model: x1 km, y1 GPa <br />
 magma ocean depth and pressure for a conventional model: x2, y2 GPa <br />

-These are calculated pressure at the base of a magma ocean depth in km and equivalent GPa for a melt pool model, global magma ocean model, and conventional model. <br />
+These are calculated depth (in km) and pressure (in GPa) at the base of a magma ocean depth for a melt pool model, global magma ocean model, and conventional model. <br />

 If you have questions, please feel free to reach out to Miki Nakajima (mnakajima@rochester.edu).